 provided to Santiva Chronicle

-The seventh annual “Ding” Darling-Theodore Cross High School Photography Contest kicked off Oct.
-1, with a deadline of Jan.
-15, 2020.
+The eighth annual “Ding” Darling-Theodore Cross High School Photography Contest has kicked off with a deadline of Jan.
+15, 2021.
 It invites high school students in Lee, Collier, Charlotte, Glades, and Hendry counties to compete for prizes that include a Canon digital SLR camera package, chartered class trips to the refuge, and copies of Waterbirds: Portraits and Anecdotes from Birding Adventures by contest namesake, the late Theodore Cross.

 Cross, who lived part-time on Sanibel Island, marched with Dr. Martin Luther King, Jr.; advised the Johnson and Nixon administrations on anti-poverty programs; wrote the influential book Black Capitalism, among others; played a prominent role in President Obama’s election; and created Birders United — a birding Web site that ranked legislators according to their record of bird protection support.

 Late in life, Cross decided to indulge his love for birds and photography and traveled the world to collect stunning portraits and stories to chronicle his adventures.
 He shot often at J.N.
 “Ding” Darling National Wildlife Refuge on Sanibel Island, and a number of the images in his book reflect his love for the refuge.
 Cross published Waterbirds in 2009 at age 85; he passed away shortly after that in February 2010.

 NPR’s All Things Considered called Cross’ collection of 179 images and countless anecdotes “spectacular.”
 The New York Times described it as “part visual encyclopedia, part memoir.”